laderast/RBootcamp_old/chapter4.md

 --- type:NormalExercise lang:r xp:500 skills:1 key:651465f93b
 ## Putting  dplyr, tidyr, and ggplot2 all together

-Let's put everything together into a single plot!
+Let's put everything we've learned together.

 *** =instructions

 Look at the `MouseBalanceTimeSeries` `data.frame`.
 This is a wide `data.frame` where each column corresponds to the time (in seconds) a mouse stayed on a balance beam pre and post treatment. `gather()` the measurements into a single column called `time` with a key called `interventionStatus`.